 Alabama’s Attorney General issued a Public Notice stating that CBD from hemp can be legally produced, sold, and possessed in the state.

 The Alaska Department of Natural Resources (“DNR”), which has regulatory authority over industrial hemp, issued proposed industrial hemp rules.
-These rules will require retailers register with DNR to sell hemp and hemp products.
+These rules will require retailers to register with DNR to sell hemp and hemp products.

 CBD is legal.